 // I may earn money from the companies mentioned in this post.
 This helps me support my family at no extra cost to you. //

-A few years ago, we flew from Austin, Texas to Fairbanks, Alaska (and back!) to visit my family for Christmas and allow many of them to meet Melanie for the first time.
+Six years ago, we flew from Austin, Texas to Fairbanks, Alaska (and back!) to visit my family for Christmas and the chance for many of them to meet Melanie for the first time.

 Travel Tips for Flying Long Distance with a 5 Month Old Baby

 It was also Melanie's first flight ever and our first time flying with a baby.
 So, trial by fire for all really.

 Overall, Melanie did really well on all four legs of the journey but I learned a few tips and tricks that may help others flying with young babies.

 We had to drive from San Antonio to Austin, unload at the terminal, park the car in long-term parking, ride a shuttle, meet up again, check bags, do security, do a bathroom/diaper change break, eat, and board.

 That is A LOT to do and takes forever with a baby so give yourself a mountain of time to do it.
 That also goes for connecting flights – anything under an hour layover just isn't worth it with a babe.

 Just give yourself lots and lots of time to do everything.